 How new-age spiritualism is contributing to wellness travel?

-It can also be like spending few days in a hotel or retreats lazing and listening to Vedic chants.
-Traveling itself gives a new feeling but in spiritual travel, it is of a different level where you can get the essence of mindfulness rejuvenation.
+It can also be like spending a few days in a hotel or retreat, lazing and listening to Vedic chants.
+Traveling itself gives a new feeling but spiritual travel is a different level where you can get the essence of mindfulness rejuvenation.

 Destinations famous for spiritual culture are thriving with new-age spiritual tourism: